Current Board of Directors

 Mary Elizabeth Lyon

-Mr. William Lahey is an Associate Professor at the Schulich School of Law, Dalhousie University.
+Mr. William Lahey is the President and Vice-Chancellor of the University of King's College and previously an Associate Professor at the Schulich School of Law, Dalhousie University, where he continues to teach.
 He is a graduate of Mount Allison University (B.A., Geography), of Oxford University (B.A., Jurisprudence) and of the University of Toronto (LL.M.).
 At Oxford, he studied as Rhodes Scholar.
 He was clerk to Mr. Justice La Forest of Supreme Court of Canada, 1989-1990.
 He has been a member of the faculty at Dalhousie Law School since 2001, after a career in the Nova Scotia public service, including a position as the Assistant Deputy Minister of Health, 1998-2001.
 Between 2004 and 2007, he was Deputy Minister of the Nova Scotia Department of Environment and Labour, on leave from Dalhousie Law School.
 From 2007-2011, he was Director of the Dalhousie Health Law Institute.

 Steven M. Smith, PhD, has been dedicated to the health research community in his capacity as Dean of Science and Professor of Psychology at Saint Mary’s University.
 He has held these positions since 2011 and 2010 respectively.
 Steven has served as a Chair and member of many academic administrative committees and councils, various granting agencies, and as a reviewer for several journals.
 His research focuses on health promotion, attitudes and persuasion, psychology and law, and the role of human factors in decision making.
 Steven holds a Masters and PhD in Social Psychology from Queen’s University, and a Bachelor of Arts (Honours) in Experimental Psychology from Bishop’s University.